 Though many seniors live in a skilled nursing facility long-term, they may also go to a nursing home temporarily to recover from a major health event.
 In these cases, seniors and their families may select a nursing home instead of in-home rehabilitation if they want more frequent care or believe they’ll achieve better results.

 In contrast, a skilled nursing facility offers 24/7 access to medical care and supervision in addition to help with many ADLs.
 Care providers may include registered nurses, licensed practical nurses, certified nurse assistants, physical therapists, occupational therapists, and others.
-For families who need extra peace of mind, or seniors with unpredictable health issues, this round-the-clock care may prove crucial.
+For families who need extra peace of mind, or seniors with unpredictable health issues, this round-the-clock care may prove to be crucial.

 If your loved one has Alzheimer’s disease or another form of dementia, memory care is a growing and popular alternative to nursing homes.
 In these communities, staff are trained to maximize quality of life and decrease common, difficult dementia behaviors, such as anger, aggression, and confusion.

+Answering, “When is it time for a nursing home?” may be found in your parent’s mobility.
 Falls present a serious, sometimes fatal danger for the elderly.
 If your senior loved one falls often, this can be a key indicator they can no longer live safely at home.
 Nursing home staff have experience caring for older adults with mobility challenges, and facilities are designed to minimize safety risks.